 Vigan empanada is similar to a taco shell when fried to a crisp with vegetable like grated papaya or bean sprouts and meat filling inside.
 It is also added with raw egg in the center and will cook together with the empanada when fried.
 Among the other kinds of empanada, what I love in this kind is the crispy thin shell and when you munch it you will taste the grated papaya and the longganisa plus the soft cooked egg inside.
-Specially when you dip or pour it with some sukang Iloko, it is absolutely yummy!
-Cooking this empanada is a little bit tricky although the ingredients are very simple.
-Making the dough is a challenge if you will not do it properly.

-The Art of Making Vigan Empanada
+The Irresistible Charm of Vigan Empanada

 How to Make Vigan Empanada